 By contrast, here's a better way to phrase this e-mail.

 "I saw your corporate pamphlet for graduate surveyors at Malaysia University career services and am interested in applying.
-I have attached my CV and a covering letter for your consideration.
+I have attached my CV and a cover letter for your consideration.

 Please let me know if you require any additional information.
 You can reach me via this e-mail address, or on my mobile at 011 123 4567.
 I look forward to meeting you in person to further discuss what I can offer to your company."